TrueBlocks/trueblocks-docker/README.md

 **Note:** Adjust these values appropriately for your machine.

 Next, edit a file in the current folder called `docker-compose.local.yml`.
-Add the following code.
-(Adjust the paths.)
+See the `docker-compose.local.example` for more information.

 ```[shell]
 services: